 A successful business innovation team should comprise individuals from different areas of expertise, such as technology, product development, marketing, finance, and customer service.
 This diverse set of perspectives helps to ensure that innovation initiatives are both creative and practical.
 Businesses can also hire team members with a certain level of creativity and knowledge in their respective fields.
 It is vital for the innovation team leader to clearly define responsibilities and set achievable goals for the group.
 Team members must also be given the time, resources, and freedom necessary to develop new ideas.
 Companies should also provide feedback to team members on their progress so they know what needs improvement or strategies to change.
 Finally, companies should create an environment where everyone on the team feels comfortable taking risks without fear of failure or judgment.
 By following these steps, businesses can create an effective team of innovators that will help drive their success in the long run.

-What role should the CEO play in the innovation team and its activities?
+What role should the CEO play in the responsible innovation team and its activities?

 The role of a CEO in an innovation team is critical to the success of its activities.
 A CEO should provide leadership and direction to the team, ensure that goals are set and met, and create a culture of innovation within the organization.
 Additionally, they need to recognize talented individuals who will help further the team's mission and bring enthusiasm to their work.
 They also need to be able to foster collaboration between team members while providing coaching and feedback when needed.
 Further, a CEO should develop strategies for identifying new markets, ideas, processes, or products that could give the company an edge over its competition.
 Finally, a CEO needs to keep the long-term vision of the team in mind as well as its short-term objectives for it to achieve success.